phaldaros/arm5e/README.md

 - Updated header and tab font to Goudy Text MT Lombardic Capitals.

 0.1.6
--

-**TO DO:**
+- Validated compatibility with FoundryVTT version 0.7.9
+- Increased actor sheet profile image size to 256px
+- Added support for Fatigue and Wounds.
+Will be improved in the near future, but functional.

+## TO DO
+- Change virtues and flaws to item entities.
 - implement stress / botch dice mechanics
-- Virtues & Flaws - add dropdowns for Impact and Type as well as description (should these be item entities instead?)
 - figure out how to make the other actor types work (only Magus works currently)
 - abilities requiring specializations
 - virtue/flaw net cost/point spend
-- deal with encumbrance/load/"weight"
+- deal with encumbrance/load/"weight" of items per actor